Climate Atlas Guidebook

 MORE CHANGE

 Choosing more warming displays the “business as usual” scenario that assumes world greenhouse gas emissions continue to increase at current rates through the end of the century.
-Not surprisingly, these high emissions results in severe global warming.
-The Climate Atlas also refers to this as the High Carbon future, and it is based what scientists call the RCP8.5 emissions scenario.
+Not surprisingly, these high emissions result in severe global warming.
+The Climate Atlas also refers to this as the High Carbon future, and it is based on what scientists call the RCP8.5 emissions scenario.

 At present, based on the best available science, global emissions are on track to follow the High Carbon scenario.